paulywill/devops_dashboard/README.md

 # devops_dashboard
-A personal dashboard to demonstrate/learn DevOps tools
+A personal dashboard to demonstrate/learn DevOps tools and related concepts and technology.

 This is an attempt to flesh out an idea to level up my skills and demonstrate to future employers.

+It is not a particle solution but ideally a cobbled set of features using different technologies/stacks together.

 ## User Story: